Arthur Koo'ekka Pambegan Jnr

 Dunlop, Ian (director).
 Dances at Aurukun, Australian Commonwealth Film Unit for Australian Institute of Aboriginal Studies, Sydney, 1964, Colour film, 16mm, 28 mins.

 Hutchings, Patrick.
-‘Longtime coming’, The Age, 20 October 2007
+‘Longtime coming: A new exhibition showcases the creativity of indigenous art’, The Age, 20 October 2007

 Kaus, David.
 ‘National Museum of Australia, Canberra’, in Cochrane, Susan (ed.).
 Aboriginal art collections: highlights from Australia’s public museums and galleries, Craftsman House, St Leonards, NSW, 2001, pp. 22–28

 McLean, Bruce; Sutton, Peter; and Woods, Chantelle.
-‘Arthur Koo’ekka Pambegan Jr’, Culture Warriors: National Indigenous Art Triennial, National Gallery of Australia, Canberra, 2007 [ex. cat.]
+‘Arthur Koo’ekka Pambegan Jr’, Culture Warriors: National Indigenous Art Triennial [ex. cat.], National Gallery of Australia, Canberra, 2007

 Morphy, Howard.
 Aboriginal Art, Phaidon Press, London and New York, 1998, p.
 393